fglock/PerlOnJava/README.md

 4. **Locate the Shaded JAR**:
     - After the build process completes, the shaded JAR file will be located in the `target` directory, typically named `perlonjava-1.0-SNAPSHOT.jar`.

-### Using javac (Manual Compilation)

-If you prefer to compile the project manually using `javac`, follow these steps:

-1. **Download ASM Library**:
-    - Ensure you have the ASM library (e.g., `asm-9.7.jar`) downloaded and available.

-2. **Compile the Java Files**:
-    - Use the following command to compile the Java files, updating the path to `asm-9.7.jar` as necessary:
-      ```sh
-      javac -cp ./asm-9.7.jar -d target/classes/ src/main/java/org/perlonjava/*.java src/main/java/org/perlonjava/node/*.java
-      ```

 ## Running the Script Engine

 ### Using jrunscript